Safety and health in the workplace

 Risk assessment - Yleistä

-Once the employer has identified the hazards in the workplace, they need to assess the risks involved.
-The magnitude of each risk is determined on the basis of the seriousness and probability of the potential consequences.
-The more serious the consequence and the more probable the event, the greater is the risk.
+Before risks can be effectively managed, they must be identified and assessed.
+The extent of the risk is determined based on the severity and probability of the consequences.
+The more serious the consequence and the more likely the event, the greater the risk.

 Risk assessment - Työntekijälle